katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_ACCESSIBILITY_LEVELS.md

 ## Public

-Classes and Methods that have tagged with the `public` keyword are accessibile without restriction.
+Classes and Methods that have tagged with the `public` keyword are accessibile without restriction. `public` methods are usable from derived classes (i.e. children) and from outside the inheritance heirarchy (i.e. family).

 In some `Animal.cs`: